saulpw/visidata/docs/rows.md

 ## How to filter rows

 1. Press `s` or `t` on the rows to filter.

 2. Press

     a. `gd` to delete the selected rows.
+The rows can be pasted elsewhere on any sheet of the same type with `gp`.

     **or**

-    b. `"` to open a duplicate sheet with references to the selected rows.
+    b. `"` to open a duplicate sheet which has references to the selected rows.
 Edits performed within the duplicate sheet will also propagate to the source sheet.

     **or**

+    c. `g"` to open a duplicate sheet which has references to all rows, and keeping the selected rows selected.
+The selection can be modified on the parent sheet and the new sheet independently, but any changes will be reflected on both sheets.

+    **or**

-    c. `gz"` to open a duplicate sheet with copies of the selected rows.
+    d. `z"` to open a copy of the sheet which has copies of the selected rows.
 Any changes will not affect the source sheet.

+    **or**

+    d. `gz"` to open a copy of the sheet which has copies of all rows.
+Any changes will be reflected on the source sheet

 The following example uses the file [sample.tsv](https://raw.githubusercontent.com/saulpw/visidata/stable/sample_data/sample.tsv).